NeonHo/CSMLNotebook/Development/front end/TypeScript/Basics.md

 ```
 `string` is the type.

-If use a variable, give it a value first to avoid `undefined` error.
+- If you use a variable, give it a value first to avoid `undefined` error.
+- Type declaration is not necessary
+	- TS will judge it by itself.
+	-